iExecBlockchainComputing/katacoda-scenario/ffmpeg/step3.md

-# Deploy your smart contract and Ffmpeg binary in iexec network

 Make sure you have enought ether to deploy it.
 See our first hello world tutorial for more details.

 `iexec wallet create`{{execute}}